sanadhis/nvml-agent/README.md

   $ pip install ansible==2.2.0
   ```

-## Trying & Testing the Agent on Single Node
-Go to /scripts dir and find detailed instruction there.

-## Prerequisites to Install the Agent
+## Prerequisites to Install the Agent on the Cluster

 1. Make sure to execute the script in a machine that can list all nodes in your kubernetes cluster
   ```bash